smatsushima1/acq_api_dev/far/README.md

 Before jumping into too many ideas, problems will be explained below that will detail the rationale behind revamping the current system.

-### Problem 1: Inconsistent html structure
+## Problem 1: Inconsistency
+### Paragraphs and lists
 The html structure of the FAR is not consistent among each regulation.
-Here is a table of how each regulation indents their lists:
+Here is a table of how each regulation indents their paragraphs:

 |REGULATION|STYLE|
 |---|---|